heatherajzenman/heatherajzenman/README.md

 ## Technology Solutions Utilized

 <details>
-  <summary>My husband <a href="https://github.com/andreimerlescu" title="Andrei">@andreimerlescu</a> joined GitHub as user 91,485 in 2009.
-I met him in 2015 while working in North Carolina.
-We got married in 2016 and started the practice in 2020.
-We have three products for sale that help support the development related needs of <b>Play and Prosper</b>.</summary>
+  <summary>In 2020, I started <b>Play and Prosper Therapy, PLLC</b> with the help and support of my professional network and husband.
+We've treated hundreds of patients.
+We have plans to expand nationwide, and then to go global.
+We have three products for sale that help support the development related needs of <b>Play and Prosper</b> in pursuing those goals.</summary>

 ### Topobuilder